 1. It’s OK to give in to your chocolate cravings

 With chocolate, the darker you go the better.
-The benefits are great — it may help reduce body mass, prevent blood clots, and can help prevent cancer.
+The benefits are great — it may help prevent blood clots and decrease your risk of developing cancer.
 As per The Daily Beast, researchers at the University of California, San Diego discovered people who frequently eat chocolate have lower body mass indexes than people who avoid it.
-If you’re not convinced yet, here are a few other great health benefits: Eating more than 45 grams of chocolate per week (about two bars worth) led to a 20% decrease in stroke risk among women.
-It may help lengthen your life as well.
-The oldest woman on record lived 122 years.
-Her secret?
-She ate 2.5 pounds of chocolate per week, the story says.

 2. Skipping breakfast can be beneficial